Pivot Points

 The right analysis: Pivot Points

+Pivot Points are strengths in some situations, hinderances in others, and irrelevant in still others.
 This is why I don’t like the ideas of “strengths” and “weaknesses” generally—whether in personality tests or SWOTs or other tools of strategy and planning.
 Those frameworks imply that we already know the context for evaluation, but often we don’t.
+Pivot Points are neither intrinsically good nor bad, they just are.

-But why the word “Pivot?”
+But why the word “Pivot”?

 This also neatly matches the “pivot” concept from Lean Startup: When a company realizes that one aspect of the business is fatally broken, yet other aspects are insightfully correct.
-You don’t throw everything away; you’re realizing which things are correct or immuatable—a.k.a.
+You don’t throw everything away; you’re realizing which things are correct or immutable—a.k.a.
 Pivot Points—and then pivoting the rest of the company around those things.

 Finding your personal Pivot Points